Pseudo-concave optimization of the first eigenvalue of elliptic operators with application to topology optimization by homogenization: Pseudo-concavity of the first eigenvalue

-Every concave function is a pseudo-concave function since the inequality of concavity $f(\theta)-f(\theta')\le\langle g,\theta'-\theta\rangle$ ensures the implication \eqref{pseudo}.
-Every pseudo-concave function is a quasi-concave function.\footnote{A function $f:X\to\r$ is called a quasi-convex function if its superlevel set $\cur{\theta\in X\mid f(\theta)\ge \alpha}$ is convex for any $\alpha\in\r$.
-It is a different notion of a quasiconvex function in the sense of Morrey \cite{morrey52} used to ensure the weak lower-semicontinuity of an integral functional in the calculus of variations.}
+Every concave function is a pseudo-concave function since the inequality of concavity $f(\theta')-f(\theta)\le\langle g,\theta'-\theta\rangle$ ensures the implication \eqref{pseudo}.
+Every pseudo-concave function is a quasi-concave function.\footnote{A function $f:X\to\r$ is called a quasi-concave function if its superlevel set $\cur{\theta\in X\mid f(\theta)\ge \alpha}$ is convex for any $\alpha\in\r$.
+This should not be confused with quasi-convexity in the sense of Morrey \cite{morrey52} used to ensure the weak lower-semicontinuity of an integral functional in the calculus of variations.}

 We introduce Clarke stationarity, a necessary condition for local optimality \cite[Proposition 2.3.2]{clarke90}.
 In a pseudo-concave maximization problem (consisting of a pseudo-concave objective function and a closed convex feasible set), every Clarke stationary point is a global maximizer.
 This is a well-known fact (e.g., \cite{penot97}) and is directly derived from the definitions of a pseudo-convex function and a Clarke stationary point, but we give a proof for self-containment.